 Better yet, make these and stock them in the freezer.
 You’ll have muffins all spring and summer long.

-23 Healthy Muffin Recipes for Your Kids
+23 Healthy Muffins for Kids

-In this list of muffin recipes, you’ll find all kinds of flavor combinations.
+In this list of healthy muffin recipes, you’ll find all kinds of flavor combinations.
 I encourage you to branch out and try a new flavor combination!

 Cinnamon Spice Muffins by Amy Gorin.
 A classic breakfast muffin.